Goooyi/Habitat-sim-ext/README.md

 build from source:
 Via Source - For active development.
 Read [build instructions and common build issues](BUILD_FROM_SOURCE.md).

-the `/data` folder which container your scene .glb file and should be placed in `randomwalk` folder: folder structure of randomwalk like this:
+the `/data` folder which container your scene .glb file and moving objcets' asset should be placed in `randomwalk` folder: folder structure of randomwalk like this:
 ```
 randomwalk